RaeMelt/RaeMelt/README.md

 I love learning new things and accomplishing goals! :pencil:

-I'm a girl Mom. :two_hearts:
+I have two little girls and I'm a proud dance mom. :two_hearts: 👯

 My husband and I love to travel. :palm_tree: